altaga/NFT-Arcade-ETH/README.md

 ###  NFT-Arcade is an NFT marketplace where streamers, creators and gamers can easily and quickly upload short videos of their best moments and turn them into NFTs.

-This is our submission for the Mars Asia Hackathon 2021.
+This is our submission for the NFT Hack 2022.

 #### Click here to watch our demo video: